outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ```

 1. Create a physical volume */dev/mapper/cryptlvm* on top of the LUKS container.
-2. Create a volume group *volgrp* and add the physical volume into it (can add more, if multiple physical volumes exist).
+2. Create a volume group *volgrp* and add the physical volume into it.
+We can add more, if multiple physical volumes exist.
 3. Create logical volumes within *volgrp*.

    For futher compatibility, leave some *volgrp* space unallocated.
 Size of logical volumes can be ajusted on the fly.

-4. Created logical volmes' symbolic links reside in two equivalent locations, namely */dev/mapper/* and */dev/volgrp/*.
+Created logical volmes' symbolic links reside in two equivalent locations, namely */dev/mapper/* and */dev/volgrp/*.

 ### Filesystem